Learn About The Command-Line Interface

 A shell is a program that interprets and executes the commands entered in the command-line interface.
 It helps to know what shell you’re using, so you know what commands to enter and which scripting syntax to follow.
 For this badge, we focus on the default shells for macOS and Windows.

 There are many types of shells that offer different features and functionalities.
 The most common shell for Windows is PowerShell.
-The most common shell for macOS and Linux is BASH.
+The most common shell for macOS is Zsh or z shell.
+Z shell is a unix shell that extends Bourne shell functionality (also known as BASH shell) with improvements.
 Let’s learn more about the BASH shell.

 Each shell has its own syntax and capabilities that let them perform a variety of different tasks.
-If you don’t have CSH or ZSH, with a bit of searching, you can install these shells on your local machine.
-For now, let’s focus on PowerShell for Windows and BASH for macOS and Linux.
+If you don’t have ZSH, with a bit of searching, you can install these shells on your local machine.
+For now, let’s focus on PowerShell for Windows and ZSH for macOS and Linux.

-There is a notable difference between PowerShell (Windows) and BASH (macOS/Linux).
+There is a notable difference between PowerShell (Windows) and ZSH (macOS and Linux).
 Besides the difference in how the commands are written for each OS, the features and output of each shell also vary.
-Most notably, BASH treats outputs as strings such as writing to .txt files.
+Most notably, ZSH treats outputs as strings such as writing to .txt files.
 Whereas PowerShell treats the output as objects.

 When the output is a string, it’s often easier for the user to transfer information across programs.
 This variable output becomes especially important when writing and running scripts or when working with APIs since those are typically in a .txt or format that supports strings.